 1) Failure to extend the humanitarian outcome to the essential process – so failure to insist that humanitarian demining be conducted in a humanitarian way.

 2) Failure to campaign for deminers disabled at work to be provided with the means to live with dignity.

-3) Complicity in the myth that each year “efficiency” (speed) can be increased without recognising that increased speed compromises the safety of the both the agents we are employing to clear the explosive hazards and the end-users of the land that we “release”.
+3) Complicity in the myth that each year 'efficiency' (speed) can be increased and costs reduced without recognising that increased speed and low cost compromises the safety of the both the agents we are employing to clear the explosive hazards and the end-users of the land that we 'release' as safe to use”.
 Campaigners seem to have forgotten the primary goal that originally elicited widespread public support for the ICBL.
 That goal was not a country meeting an Ottawa Convention deadline.
 It was the prevention of civilian injury – and that includes injury to the deminers.